telerik/fiddler-everywhere-docs/modify-and-filter-traffic/modify-traffic-with-rules.md

 # Modifying Traffic

 Fiddler Everywhere provides powerful debugging techniques for testing APIs and mocking server and client behavior.
-Modifying traffic through the [Rules](#using-rules) tab is crucial to the Fiddler testing and debugging capabilities.
+Modifying traffic through the **Rules** functionality is crucial to the Fiddler testing and debugging capabilities.
+Using the Fiddler's rules allows you to modify the ongoing HTTPS requests and responses without accessing or modifying the client and server applications.

 To open the **Rules** tab.